How to lead through uncertainty: 5 proven strategies

 3. Practice stress management

-4. Empower your team to take initiative
+4. Give your team room to take initiative

 5. Provide well-being resources